-Code Action Due Date Icon Progress Comment & Planned Improvement Action FISS.P.4.1 Implementation of Digital Services Asset Management and Investment plans - Corporate / Schools 31-Mar-2020 Q2 19/20: On Target Asset Management programme continues across the Council ensuring technologies and assets being deployed are fit for purpose (Pc, windows 10 and Server replacement).
-The programme is still behind schedule but plans are now in place to recover this to avoid the risk of not achieving PSN compliance next year (April 2020).
-Approx 70% of Assets (Desktops and Laptops) have now been replaced or upgraded to Windows 10.
-FISS.P.4.2 Implementation of the Digital Strategy 31-Mar-2020 50% Q2 19/20: On Target Work continues in delivering the Digital Strategy and agreed programmes of work approved by the Digital strategy group.

-Code Action Due Date Icon Progress Comment & Planned Improvement Action The Digital Maturity assessment survey findings are currently being finalised the report will be presented by the Digital office to the Corporate Management team.
-The output from the Digital maturity assessment will also influence and reshape the Digital strategy.
-Digital Services continues to participate in LG Digital office work streams and provides updates through the Digital strategy group.
+Code Action Due Date lcon Progress Comment & Planned Improvement Action FISS.P.4.1 Implementation of Digital Services Asset Management and Investment plans - Corporate / Schools 31-Mar-2020 95% Q3 19/20: On Target Asset Management programme continues across the Council ensuring technologies and assets being deployed are fit for purpose (Pc, windows 10 and Server replacement).
+The programme is nearing completion with a small number of assets still outstanding.
+Approx 95% of Corporate Assets (Desktops and Laptops) have now been replaced or upgraded to Windows 10.
+FISS.P.4.2 Implementation of the Digital Strategy 31-Mar-2020 80% Q3 19/20: On Target Work continues in delivering the Digital Strategy and agreed programmes of work approved by the Digital strategy group.
+The Digital Maturity assessment survey report is now complete and will be presented by the Digital office to the Corporate Management team, date just to be finalised.
+The output from the Digital maturity assessment and the Socitm Customer user satisfaction survey will also influence and reshape the Digital strategy.
+Digital Services continues to participate in LG Digital office work streams and provides updates to Director and Chief officer